chvolow24/jackdaw/README.md

 To remove an effect, simply hit `del` or `backspace` while the effect is selected in the tab view.
 Associated automation tracks will be removed as well, and will be reinstated if the deletion is undone.

+### Channel mode

+Every effect can be put into one of four "channel modes":

+1. Stereo
+2. Mid only
+3. Side only
+4. Mid / Side

+Stereo is the default mode; effect processing occurs on the input left channel and input right channel.

+In any of the other modes, [mid-side encoding](https://majormixing.com/what-is-mid-side-encoding/) is applied to the input audio before it is sent to the effect.
+After the effect processes the audio, the mid and side channels are reprocessed into stereo L and R.

+In **Mid only** mode, the left input channel is replaced with the processed mid channel, and the right channel is ignored during effect processing.

+In **Side only** mode, the right input channel is replaced with the processed side channel, and the left channel is ignored.

+In **Mid / Side** mode, the left channel is replaced with the mid channel, and right is replaced with side.
+This is equvialent to stereo mode in all effects that process the two channels independently (EQ, FIR Filter, Delay, Saturation, Compressor).

 ### EQ

 The EQ effect contains 6 configurable filters.
 Each can be set to one of the following types: